Chowdhury-DSP/BYOD/manual/Manual.md

 automatically be regenerated the next time the plugin is used.

 ### OpenGL Rendering
-On Windows and Linux, BYOD will use OpenGL for rendering the UI by default, unless the host system does not support OpenGL version 2.0 or greater.
+On Windows, BYOD will use OpenGL for rendering the UI by default, unless the host system does not support OpenGL version 2.0 or greater.
 If OpenGL is available, it is possible to turn off rendering with OpenGL in the [global settings menu](#settings).
 If you need to override your chosen OpenGL setting, please visit the [global settings file](#resetting-global-settings).

 ### Viewing Log Files
 Information about specific sessions of the plugin can be seen in